 Sustainable Klamath is a dedicated group of local volunteers focused on the health and harmony of our community.
-We understand that sustainability considers the whole instead of the specific, emphasizing relationships rather than pieces in isolation, and we welcome collaboration and a holistic approach to community development.
-We believe that citizen involvement at the grass-roots level is a powerful and effective way to enact positive change that is equitable, and that makes sense ecologically and economically.
-We strive to provide education and resources that support, engage, and elevate our community and we cherish the beauty of the Klamath Basin and all its people.
+We understand that sustainability supports collaboration and a holistic approach to community development.
+Citizen involvement at the grass-roots level is a powerful and effective way to enact positive change that is socially equitable.
+It’s also important to be ecologically and economically sustainable.
+We strive to provide resources that support, engage, and elevate our community.

 During the COVID-19 pandemic, our meetings are being hosted in a virtual setting.
 If you are interested in attending a virtual meeting, contact email@example.com for details.

 Sarah Silverman has been a dedicated proponent of recycling and sustainability for decades, having lived in progressive communities in the San Francisco Bay area and along the California coast.
 She has participated in social and environmental justice initiatives such as Aftershock, a coalition of experts assisting displaced business owners after the 1997 Loma Prieta earthquake, which she helped launch and lead.
 After a 27-year career in the wine industry, which taught her valuable lessons on sustainability, soil and plant management, packaging, distribution and more, Sarah and her husband moved to Klamath Falls where she puts those lessons to good use as Chair of Sustainable Klamath and enjoys all the beauty the Basin has to offer.

 Vice Chair: Isabel Rodriguez